rishabh547/RDBMS_IA-2/README.md

 response.xpath('//h3')
 response.xpath('//h3/text()').extract()

+and so on ..
+(More commands can be used to scrape different kinds of data)
 ```
 We can even scrape quotes from urls using ```scrapy crawl quotes command in tutorial directory & store them in json & csv files.```